rrainey/smath/README.md

 ## Building

-Building requires a yacc adn lex variant.
+Building requires a yacc and a lex variant.  byacc, Bison, flex, and lex are supported.
 On Linux:

 ```
 $ sudo apt get install -y yacc flex